dantegg/node_express_login/README.md

 ## a nodejs demo <br />

-this demo has 3 functions, including login,register and logout which is based on mongodb,<br />
+this demo has 3 functions, including login,register and logout which are based on mongodb,<br />
 so you have to install mongodb first

 * nodejs